 Welcome to Summer!
-Longer, warmer days encourage us to be more active, spending greater time outdoors.
-The sun’s warmth encourages growth and maturation.
+Longer, warmer days encourage us to be more active, spending greater time outdoors and the sun’s warmth encourages growth and maturation.
 Plants thrive and begin sharing their abundance with us.
 This is a season of joy, health and vitality.
-It’s a time when we are able to blossom and expand like the world around us—ever notice how kids grow more in the Summer?
+It’s a time when we are able to blossom and expand like the world around us – even kids grow faster during the summer months.
 It’s the energy of the season.

 The most Yang of all the seasons, Summer relates to the Fire element and the Heart, Small Intestine, Pericardium and the Triple Heater organ systems of the body.
 By learning to eat with the season we can reap the benefits that Summer has to offer.